need-for-type/need-for-type/README.md

 To install the development version of the gem onto your local machine, run `bundle exec rake install`.

+### How to release a new version

+To release a new version follow these steps:

+1. Update the version in `version.rb`
-To release a new version, update the version number in `version.rb` and update the `CHANGELOG.md` accordingly, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+2. Update changes for the corresponding version in `CHANGELOG.md`
+3. Commit both `version.rb` and `CHANGELOG.md`
+4. Run `bundle exec rake release` which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org)

 ## Contributing